 startosinstall, add the

-Apple doesn't recommend or support monolithic system imaging as an installation method, because the system image might not include model-specific information such as firmware updates.
+Apple doesn't recommend or support monolithic system imaging as an installation method.
+The system image might not include model-specific information such as firmware updates.